How Much Should You Spend On A Car In Malaysia?

 When it comes to buying a new car, the price of the vehicle is the most basic of expenses.
 What many people forget about buying a car is the total cost of ownership.
 It is important to keep in mind the total cost of ownership which includes running costs that aren’t limited to maintenance fees, petrol prices, toll prices, and even parking rates.

 Going back to the Axia E; it is the cheapest car you can buy today, but it doesn’t mean that the petrol prices and maintenance fees are going to disappear.
 The running cost of a lower-priced car will be cheaper, yes, but it won’t be that much cheaper.
-The Perodua’s Axia maintenance fee currently averages out between RM200 – RM300, roughly every six months.
-The Axia’s 33 litre fuel tank would cost up to RM72.6 for a full-tank of RON95 (RM2.20/l)
+According to new and used car e-commerce platform Carlist.my, it costs roughly RM2,500 for basic maintenance (not inclusive of tyres and brake pads) of a Perodua Axia for the first five years, which is about RM50 a month.
+The Axia’s 33 litre fuel tank would cost up to RM67.65 for a full tank of RON95 (RM2.05/l)

 What this means is that the fresh grad would have to live rather frugally if they were to purchase a car that’s equivalent to their annual gross income.
 Let us not forget that everyone’s monthly income is subject to monthly statutory deductions such as EPF and SOCSO as well.